 - Ask your lecturer if there's a unit-specific mock eExam in the Moodle practice environment for you to try out.

-- Attend a drop-in session, where you can practise using the software on a Monash laptop.
-There are two types of drop-in sessions:
+- Attend one of our hands-on sessions, where you can practise using the software on a Monash laptop.
+There are two types of sessions:

 Watch this video to see what students are saying about eExams.

 - A single page user guide is provided on each desk.

 - Technical support staff are available to assist you with any problems.